Git-hSin/DeliveryMachineLearning/README.md

 ## Objective/Purpose

 Using historical data collected from the first two quarters of the year,  use a machine learning model to predict if an upcoming delivery will arrive late or on time.
 This will enable our company to better serve our customers and thus, retain their business.
-By analyzing the historical data, we can focus in on each shifts performance, supervisor performce, and individual driver performance.
+By analyzing the historical data, we can focus in on each shifts performance, supervisor performance, and individual driver performance.

 ## Hypothesis